pyeventsourcing/eventsourcing/docs/topics/introduction.rst

     grieved, like a bird abandoned by its mate; the violin heard its wail and responded to it like a neighbouring tree.
 It was like the beginning of the world. ...'"*

+However, the events of event sourcing are a very specific kind of event.
+They are the individual atomic decisions originated by the domain model of a software application.
+They result in immutable database records that are built up as an append-only log.
+And it is this log of events that is used as the "source of truth" to determine the current state of an application.
+The state of an application is partitioned into a collection of "aggregates" which are the enduring objects that enjoy adventures of change.

 What is event sourcing?